flaviostutz/aws-serverless-spikes-monorepo/README.md

 Serverless Framework application using a monorepo with Web, API and NodeJS backend with DB and PR deployments orchestrated by Github Actions

+## Creating a new service or web site

+* Duplicate and rename the folder of an existing service
+* Delete files under src/
+* Change serverless.yml service name and contents
+* Duplicate and rename the workflow file on .github/workflows from an existing service

 ## Javascript tooling

 * Linting: